 However, I can’t stress enough that this MUST BE DONE RESPONSIBLY.

-Do not gather in groups, or ride with friends or family outsides of your household group
+Do not gather in groups, or ride with more than is allowed within the rules in your local area

 Do not do risky activities – i.e. riding at high speed, bike parks, jumps etc